neuhai/Mental-LLM/README.md

 You may find sample codes to load both models from the repositories above directly.
 Details about the prompts, training process, and evaluations can be found in our [paper](https://arxiv.org/abs/2307.14385).
 The GPU Memory requirement to **load** Mental-Alpaca and Mental-FLAN-T5 is 27GB and 44GB, respectively, and will require additional GPU Memory for inference.

-## Todo

-- [ ] Organize code for prompt designing, model fine-tuning, and inference
-- [ ] Provide hyperparameters for the experiments
-- [x] Release model weights to Huggingface hub (upon acceptance)

 ## Contributions